-Bank of America: Strong Buy Post Earnings
+Bank Of America: Strong Buy Post Earnings

 Revenue

 4Q revenue was OK, though not quite as pleasing as the costs numbers.
 The fourth quarter is usually somewhat weaker in terms of revenue versus the prior two quarters.
-But overall revenue grew 2Q YoY, which is good enough given the cost story that is evolving.
+But overall revenue grew 2% YoY, which is good enough given the cost story that is evolving.
 The question we should concern ourselves with opposite revenue is the areas of relative strength and weakness.

 Source: BAC quarterly data